andreasharding/jsds/README.md

 It is intended to help data scientists, who often use only R and/or Python, to do things like create data visualisations directly in JavaScript.
 If the data science project is intended to be presented to the end user in a web browser, doing it in JavaScript is often better and easier than having to rely on indirect tools like Shiny (some simple use-cases excepted...).

+Each stage in this project tackles distinct techniques or processes used in building common data science / data visualisation *websites*.

-It may require a bit of extra work, but this should be repaid in many ways, such as more choice of tools and better performance.
+It may require a bit of extra work (i.e. learning another language), but this should be repaid in many ways, such as more choice of tools and better performance.

+As a bonus to data scientists, in section 8 there's a bit of a taster on how it is possible to do *real* data science in JavaScript: machine learning, neural networks.
+Not that you should - but in some instances, you can...

-It is a work in progress: proper documentation and more/better demos will be added, as per the sessions indicated in the presentation overview:
+_This is currently a work in progress: proper documentation and more/better demos will be added_

 <h3>0.
 Servers</h3>
 <h4 class="highlighted">What do they do?</h4>